Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Copy "Adventure Progress" full-stats to clipboard.
 - Feature: Lower brightness of Throne Room.
 - Fix: Reposition dungeon character stats to avoid being off screen or covered.
-- Fix: Improve fit of large numbers in Hire window.
 - Fix: Improve sorting of "Adventure Progress" items (sort by rarity).
 - Feature: Organize and improve options window with tabs, checkboxes, and scrollviews to allow for infinite settings without users getting or overwhelmed.
 - Feature: A new page in record book for caffeine mod related stats.